Read Customer Stories

 • Document Everything: Clearly document your data requirements, including entity definitions, attribute details, and relationship descriptions.

-Defining Database Schema:
+Defining a Relational Database Schema:

 Knack’s no-code platform offers a user-friendly interface for building database schemas without writing code.
 Here’s a step-by-step guide on designing your schema using Knack: